Classical music under the Nazis | DW | 15.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 A forthcoming DW documentary looks into the role of classical music during the Holocaust.
-For Anita Lasker-Wallfisch, a cellist at Auschwitz, it saved her life.
+For Anita Lasker-Wallfisch, a cellist at Auschwitz, music saved her life.

 When 17-year-old Anita Lasker-Wallfisch stood on the ramp to enter Auschwitz-Birkenau, she was certain that death awaited her.